floatdrop/yajob/readme.md

 Sets delay for job, that is not scheduled.
 That is - every job without `schedule` options will be scheduled on `Date() + delay`.

 ### trys(number)
+Default: `Infinity`

 Sets maximum job trys, before `failed` status will be assigned.
-By default set to `Infinity`.